prncyung/C-PROJECTS/CLI-PROJECTS/README.md

 -- File can be compiled by using the gcc compiler.
 -- Compile files can give different output due to the OS type.

-## To compile
-Just type the following in the commang prompt.
+## To compile.
+Just type the following in the commang prompt.Example: hello.c
-	Example: hello.c
 	gcc hello.c -o hello

 ## To Run